-Getting on an approved vendor list requires a capability statement, insurance documentation, and a web presence that passes basic scrutiny.
+Firms are being more selective about pursuits, and the ones that win are presenting sharper materials to fewer, better-fit opportunities.
+Getting on approved vendor lists requires capability statements, insurance documentation, and a web presence that passes basic scrutiny.
 Outdated or missing materials slow the process or disqualify the firm entirely.
+COI compliance errors remain the #1 rejection reason on platforms like ISNetworld and Avetta.

 Capabilities